New Airbnb Rules in Scotland

 • is entirely owned by the same person

-• Has at least 5 serviced apartments, managed and operated as a single business
+• has at least 5 serviced apartments, managed and operated as a single business

-• Has a shared entrance for the serviced apartments
+• has a shared entrance for the serviced apartments

-• Has serviced apartments that do not share an entrance with any other flat or residential unit in the building
+• has serviced apartments that do not share an entrance with any other flat or residential unit in the building

-• Houses with no main electricity piped fuel supply or piped mains water supply
+• houses with no main electricity piped fuel supply or piped mains water supply

-1. It is a holiday caravan or glamping pod sited within a park with a caravan site license (Caravan Sites and Control of Development Act 1960)
+3. A holiday caravan or glamping pod sited within a park with a caravan site license (Caravan Sites and Control of Development Act 1960)

-3. Self-catering accommodation within the grounds of licensed premises or hotel (Licensing (Scotland) Act 2005).
+5. Self-catering accommodation within the grounds of licensed premises or hotel (Licensing (Scotland) Act 2005).
 The accommodation needs to be specifically mentioned as part of the operating plan

 Private residential tenancies and social housing tenancies do not require a license.
-However, A short-term let license is required in addition to your House of Multiple Occupation (HMO) license if you offer short-term lets.
+However, a short-term let license is required in addition to your House of Multiple Occupation (HMO) license if you offer short-term lets.

-Mandatory Requirements for Short-Term Rentals in Scotland
+Mandatory requirements for short-term rentals in Scotland

 Repairing and tolerable standards